-Raymond (“Ray”) Tolentino is a partner at Kaplan Hecker & Fink LLP, where he specializes in appellate and complex civil litigation and has substantial experience representing parties in matters related to administrative, constitutional, employment, healthcare, and civil rights law.
+Raymond (“Ray”) Tolentino is a litigator and strategic counselor.
+He recently served as Special Assistant to the President and Senior Associate Counsel in the Office of the White House Counsel, where he provided legal advice to the President, Vice President, senior government officials, and federal agencies.
+Before his tenure as a White House lawyer, Professor Tolentino was a partner at Kaplan Hecker & Fink LLP, where he specialized in appellate and complex civil litigation and represented parties in matters related to administrative, constitutional, employment, healthcare, and civil rights law.
 Professor Tolentino is a barrister in the Edward Coke Appellate Inn of Court, was recently recognized by the Best Lawyers and Legal 500 US for his skill as an appellate litigator, and was selected for inclusion in Lawdragon 500’s 2021 and 2022 list of Leading Plaintiff Employment & Civil Rights Lawyer and in Benchmark Litigation‘s 40 & Under Hot List.
-Professor Tolentino also serves as an Adjunct Professor and Co-Director of the Howard University School of Law Civil Rights Clinic.
+From 2022 until 2024, Professor Tolentino served as an Adjunct Professor and Co-Director of the Howard University School of Law Civil Rights Clinic.

 Professor Tolentino graduated summa cum laude from Georgetown University Law Center in 2012, where he was the recipient of the Francis E. Lucey, S.J.
 Award, the Senior Articles Editor of The Georgetown Law Journal, a law fellow and a senior writing fellow for the Legal Research and Writing Program, and a member of the moot court team.
 He received his undergraduate degree in English, summa cum laude, from Georgetown University.